schinta99/schinta_Portfolio/critique-by-design.md

 ## Step one: the visualization

-I chose the data visualization that describes the Average Age of Women at First Marriage by State vs State Population Density
+I chose a  visualization having title "Average Age of Women at First Marriage by State vs. State Population Density [OC]".
+This scatter plot compares the average age of women at first marriage across different states in the United States with each state's population density.

-Title - Average Age of Women at First Marriage by State vs. State Population Density [OC]

 ![Alt Text](Scatter-Plot.png)

 Source - https://www.reddit.com/r/dataisbeautiful/comments/wzx70h/average_age_of_women_at_first_marriage_by_state/

-I had seen couple of other articles on MokeoverMonday, but this stood out because it was comparing age of women at first marriage.
-I had a little bias as I was curious to know what is the trend about marriages in Unites States.
-The visualization aims to describe the trend between average age of first marriage in women vs the population density per squeare mile.
-The first thing I noticed was that places with highest population density has a higher median age, indicating possibly later marriages.
+The scatter plot aims to depict a relationship between the average age of women at first marriage and state population density.
+The x-axis represents the average age, while the y-axis shows the population density per square mile.
+The plot suggests a potential trend where states with higher population densities tend to have a higher median age of first marriage, indicating that women in densely populated areas might marry later.
-The x-axis represents average age of women and the y-axis represents population density per square mile.
-A scatter plot has been used to display the correlation between density and age,

-_Include link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
-Include paragraph or two on why you selected this particular data visualization.
-For obvious reasons, the data visualization you select should come from a publicly accessible source._
+In the upcoming steps, I will critique this design, propose new ideas and redesigns to improve its effectiveness in conveying the data.

 ## Step two: the critique
 _Don't forget to complete the Google Form found on the assignment page.
 You can summarize your thoughts here._